 -Schedule EVERYTHING!
 If it isn't on the schedule, it won't happen ever.

--Get all your help lined up before you have the babies, plan for most the help after the first month.
+-Get all your help lined up before you have the babies, plan for most the help

 -Plan on paper and plastic plates and utensils for the first 6 months... trust me, dishes are the last thing to ever get done.